 The number of channels in the gain map input item may be different than the number of channels in the channels field in the body of the 'tmap' derived item.
 If the gain map input item is single channel while the channels field is multi-channel, the gain map input item shall be treated as if it has three identical colour channels.
 If the gain map input item is multi-channel while the channels field is single channel, the channels field shall be treated as if it is multi-channel with identical values for all channels.

-The gain map input image should be marked as hidden by setting (flags & 1) equal to 0 in its infe entry.
+The gain map input image should be marked as hidden by setting (flags & 1) equal to 1 in its infe entry.

+The requirements of clause 10.2.6 apply to any file containing a tone-map derived item.

-NOTE: Backwards compatibility with parsers that do not support the tone-map derivation can be achieved by placing the base input image item and the 'tmap' derived item in an 'altr' entity group.
+NOTE 1: Backwards compatibility with parsers that do not support the tone-map derivation can be achieved by placing the base input image item and the 'tmap' derived item in an 'altr' entity group.

+NOTE 2: The ToneMapImage has a version field.
+This is separate from the GainMapVersion field in the GainMapMetadata structure in ISO 21496-1 clause C.2.
+The ToneMapImage version field allows for versioning of how the tone-map derivation is done in this specification.

 Syntax

-struct SignedRational { signed int(32) numerator; unsigned int(32) denominator; }

-struct UnsignedRational { unsigned int(32) numerator; unsigned int(32) denominator; }

-struct ToneMapChannelCommonDenominator { int(32) gain_map_min_numerator; int(32) gain_map_max_numerator; unsigned int(32) gamma_numerator; int(32) base_offset_numerator; int(32) alternate_offset_numerator; }

-struct ToneMapChannel { SignedRational gain_map_min; SignedRational gain_map_max; UnsignedRational gamma; SignedRational base_offset; SignedRational alternate_offset; }

-aligned(8) class ToneMapImage { unsigned int(8) version = 0; if(version == 0) { unsigned int(8) flags; // temp/nonparsable variable int channel_count = (flags & 1)*2 + 1; Boolean use_base_colour_space = (flags & 2) != 0; Boolean use_common_denominator = (flags & 4) != 0; if (use_common_denominator) { unsigned int(32) common_denominator; unsigned int(32) base_hdr_headroom_numerator; unsigned int(32) alternate_hdr_headroom_numerator; ToneMapChannelCommonDenominator channels[channel_count]; } else { UnsignedRational base_hdr_headroom; UnsignedRational alternate_hdr_headroom; ToneMapChannel channels[channel_count]; } } }
+aligned(8) class ToneMapImage { unsigned int(8) version = 0; if(version == 0) { GainMapMetadata; } }

 Semantics